Jessica Robinson (performer)

-Jessica Robinson (stage name briefly 'Jessica Close' and now 'Jessica Daley') is an English singer and actress.
-Robinson could not use her birth name as a professional UK actor, due to it already being used on the UK stage by another, so she settled on her grandmother's maiden name.
+Jessica Robinson (stage name briefly Jessica Close and now Jessica Daley) is an English singer and actress.
+Robinson could not use her birth name as a professional UK actress, due to it already being used on the UK stage by another, so she settled on her grandmother's maiden name.
 Robinson was first noted for her participation in the 2010 BBC talent-search Over the Rainbow, and more recently for performing in stage musicals in the West End, across the UK, and internationally, not least leading Evita in China in 2019.

 Background

-Robinson was brought up in, and is a proud ambassador for, Middlesbrough, North Yorkshire.
+Robinson was born on November 28, 1991, in Middlesbrough, North Yorkshire.

 As a child, Robinson attended St Gabriel's Primary School followed by St Peter's Secondary School, in Middlesbrough.

-As a youth Robinson performed as part of the Middlesbrough Youth Theatre in which she played the part of Fantine in Les Misérables, company and in 2006 also went on to compete the kids version of Stars in Their Eyes where she performed as the Australian actress/singer Natalie Imbruglia.
-Jessica took part in heat two. and the 2008 Miss Dance of Great Britain competition.
+As a youth Robinson performed as part of the Middlesbrough Youth Theatre in which she played the part of Fantine in Les Misérables, and in 2006 also went on to compete the kids version of Stars in Their Eyes where she performed as the Australian actress/singer Natalie Imbruglia.
+Jessica took part in heat four at the 2008 Miss Dance of Great Britain competition.